Code of Professional Practice

 1. Expectations

-In compliance with the Turkish Constitution, Law on Higher Education and Civil Servant Law, all BTU staff are expected to commit a policy of equality and diversity which respects the language, religious beliefs, sects, race, colour, ethnicity, sex, identity, class and political opinions of individuals so as to provide their students and their colleagues with the freedom and peace of learning and working, respectively.
+In compliance with the Turkish Constitution, Law on Higher Education and Civil Servant Law, all BTU staff are expected to commit a policy of equality and diversity which respects the language, religious beliefs, sects, race, colour, ethnicity, sex, identity, class and political opinions of individuals so as to provide their students and their colleagues with the freedom and peace of learning and working.

 2. Record Keeping

-In order to ensure the highest quality of education for our students, instructors are expected to maintain accurate and up-to-date records of student attendance and assessment scores throughout each academic quarter for every course they teach.
+To ensure the highest quality of education for our students, instructors are expected to maintain accurate and up-to-date records of student attendance and assessment scores throughout each academic quarter for every course they teach.
 Records should be maintained in hard-copy format as well as entered into the automation system properly.
 The procedures for record-keeping are outlined below.

 2.1 Student Attendance